 A digital mammogram uses X-rays to produce images in seconds.
 It is widely regarded as the single best imaging exam for detecting early signs of breast cancer, even before a patient or physician can feel a lump.
 At Carondelet, we offer two types of digital mammograms: screening and diagnostic.

 Screening mammograms are used for women without any obvious lumps or symptoms related to their breasts.
 A screening mammogram obtains two different views of each breast.
-Currently, the American Cancer Society, American College of Surgeons, and American College of Radiology strongly encourage annual screening mammograms beginning at age 40.
+Currently, the American College of Radiology, American College of Obstetricians and Gynecologists and the National Consortium of Breast Centers encourage women to begin annual screening mammograms beginning at age 40.
 There is currently no set recommended age to stop screening mammography.
-This is determined on an individual basis with your physician taking into account your overall general health.
+This is determined on an individual basis with your physician based on your overall general health.

 Diagnostic mammograms are for women who have a specific problem relating to the breast, including a breast lump, breast pain, nipple discharge, or a history of breast cancer.
 Diagnostic mammograms are also performed to further evaluate abnormal areas of the breast tissue seen on screening mammography.
 Diagnostic mammograms may include the standard views of the breast obtained during screening mammography.
 However, unlike screening mammography, additional images may be taken to further evaluate a specific breast problem or abnormality seen on screening mammography.

 Breast ultrasound uses sound waves in real time to further evaluate the internal structures of the breast.
 Most often, breast ultrasound is used to further evaluate a specific area of concern seen on a screening mammogram or a specific breast problem, including a new breast lump, breast pain, or nipple discharge.
 Breast ultrasound is also the first imaging study used to evaluate breast symptoms in women younger than 30.